dingodb/dingo-docs/docs-dingo-postgresql/usage-gui.md

 ## <a id="phppgadmin"></a>phpPgAdmin

-[phpPgAdmin](http://phppgadmin.sourceforge.net/doku.php) has a [`phppgadmin-cf` fork](https://github.com/cloudfoundry-community/phppgadmin-cf) maintained by [@ArthurHlt](https://github.com/ArthurHlt) from Orange that makes it easy to run on Pivotal Cloud Foundry and bind to one or more Dingo PostgreSQL™ in the same space.
+[phpPgAdmin](http://phppgadmin.sourceforge.net/doku.php) has a [`phppgadmin-cf` fork](https://github.com/cloudfoundry-community/phppgadmin-cf) maintained by [@ArthurHlt](https://github.com/ArthurHlt) from Orange that makes it easy to run on Pivotal Cloud Foundry&reg; and bind to one or more Dingo PostgreSQL™ in the same space.

 ### <a id="phppgadmin-deploy"></a>Deploy

-[`phppgadmin-cf`](https://github.com/cloudfoundry-community/phppgadmin-cf) is ready to be deployed to your Pivotal Cloud Foundry.
+[`phppgadmin-cf`](https://github.com/cloudfoundry-community/phppgadmin-cf) is ready to be deployed to your Pivotal Cloud Foundry&reg;.

 First, target the org/space where your application and Dingo PostgreSQL™ database are running.
 This is required so that phppgadmin can bind to the same service instance.